bryansum/urMus/Docs/urAPI/globalAPI.md

 Region
 -----------
 ### Synopsis
-    newFrame = Region("frameType"[, "frameName"[, parentFrame[, "inheritsFrame"]]])
+    newRegion = Region(["regionType", "regionName", parentRegion])
 ### Description
 Creates a rectangular region.
 ### Arguments
 - frameType (String)
-    Type of the frame to be created (XML tag name): "Frame", "Button", etc.
+    Type of the region to be created.
+Currently unused.
 - frameName (String)
     Name of the newly created frame.
 If nil, no frame name is assigned.
-    The function will also set a global variable of this name to point to newly created frame.
+This helps to debug frames by being able to identify them by custom names.
-- parentFrame (Frame)
+- parentRegion (Region)
-    The frame object that will be used as the created Frame's parent (cannot be a string!)
+    The region object that will be used as the created Region's parent (cannot be a string!)
 Does not default to UIParent if given nil.
-- inheritsFrame (String)
-    A comma-delimited list of names of virtual frames to inherit from (the same as in XML).
-If nil, no frames will be inherited.
-These frames cannot be frames that were created using this function, they must be created using XML with virtual="true" in the tag.

 ### Returns
-  - newFrame (Frame)
+  - newRegion (Region)
-    A reference to the newly created frame.
+    A reference to the newly created region.

 NumRegions
 ------------